eyzmeng/eyzmeng/README.md

   Gardens, undocumented database schemas, obfuscated JavaScript, and more.
 I despite software used to spy on, control, collect personally identifiable information of, and/or manipulate people.
-  While I deeply respect your choice if you choose to keep your technology private and proprietary, but if you find the thought of this polar opposite kind of person in your room repulsive, do not invite me to such room in the first place.
+  While I *deeply respect* your choice if you choose to keep *your* technology private and proprietary, if you find the mere thought of this polar opposite kind of person in your room repulsive, do not invite me to such room in the first place.
 * to add to the previous point: I believe everyone owns their data, their information.
 User content is confidential by default and